 Mari Jyväsjärvi Stuart (Ph.D.)

-During those same years, I also pursued an alternative education in permaculture design and building the skills of living close to the land.
-In 2016, I left my academic job, enrolled in a six-month ecological landscaping training in California, and never looked back.
-I’m a certified permaculture designer and teacher, a certified Ecological Landscaper, and have studied with some of the leading teachers and mentors in regenerative design and regenerative agriculture since 2010.
+But my alternative educational path in permaculture design, gardening, and homesteading during those very same years eventually won me over.
+In 2016, I made a pivot in my life, enrolled in a six-month ecological landscaping training in California, and never looked back.
+I’m a certified permaculture designer and teacher, a certified Ecological Landscaper, and have studied with some of the leading teachers and mentors in regenerative design and regenerative agriculture.

-I design edible, ecologically intelligent landscapes for people who want to grow more of their own food.
+I design edible landscapes for people who want to grow more of their own food.
 I teach homesteading and permaculture classes in my community, and regenerative design for SIT Graduate Institute’s Master’s in Sustainable Development and Regenerative Practice.
-As the co-founder of Project Grounded, I’m working on a collaborative pilot project for community-supported regenerative agriculture in Western North Carolina.
+I’m the co-founder of Project Grounded, an initiative to promote regenerative agriculture.

 I live in Asheville, North Carolina, where I steward an urban homestead together with my husband and daughter.